138 Repair Cast Iron: John Deere 1010 Loader Repair with 77 Electrode

-Phil Sherman of Portable Welding & Repair Services called us with a unique problem.
+Phil Sherman of Portable Welding & Repair Services called us with a unique repair application.
 His John Deere 1010 loader’s bushing (which had been welded many times) was so worn it was no longer reparable and required a custom bushing.
 Phil constructed the mild steel bushing with a heavier wall than John Deere manufactures, and utilized Muggy Weld 77 cast iron electrodes to weld the bushing to the loader.

 After precleaning and grinding both parts to create a flat surface for bonding, Phil secured the parts with a vice and proceeded with his repair.